Xinzhuang station (Shanghai Metro): Exits

-South Exit (Temporary): North of Xinzhu Road, northwest of Dushi Road

 Bus Connections

 As an important terminal of Shanghai Metro system, Xinzhuang station has various bus connections, with local bus routes connecting residence areas around, and longer-distance bus routes serving suburban districts including Fengxian, Jinshan and Songjiang.

 Future Development

 Xinzhuang station is now undergoing reconstruction, which is contributed by Sun Hung Kai Properties and local official developers.
 The reconstruction will include the building of new metro stations for Line 1 and 5, new railway station for Shanghai–Kunming Railway and Jinshan Railway and indoor bus and taxi terminals.
 Commercials and residences will also be built on the platform holding the new station complex.